inverno-io/inverno-core/doc/reference-guide.md

 ### Provided type

-By default, the type of a bean is given by the class defining the bean, for a module bean it is the annotated class and for a factory bean it is the formal parameter specified in the `Supplier<E>` interface.
+By default, the type of a bean is given by the class defining the bean, for a module bean it is the annotated class and for a wrapper bean it is the formal parameter specified in the `Supplier<E>` interface.

 This basically means that the type of a public bean must be accessible from outside the module, its package must then be exported in the module descriptor.
 However, you might, and probably will, need to hide bean implementations and only expose public API types.